-I am a Post-Doctoral Researcher in the Institut for Statskundskab at Aarhus University in Aarhus, Denmark.
+Prior to that, I was a Postdoc in the Institut for Statskundskab (Department of Political Science) at Aarhus University in Aarhus, Denmark, where I studied interactions between political parties and public opinion.
 I received my MA and PhD from the Department of Political Science at Northwestern University, where I was a graduate fellow at the Institute for Policy Research and served as founding coordinator of the Northwestern Political Science Research Lab (PSRL).
-I previously received my BA from the University of Minnesota – Twin Cities with a BA magna cum laude in Political Science and Global Studies (with an emphasis on European politics and society).
+My PhD dissertation focused on incorporating information choice and over-time dynamics into the study of political communication and opinion formation.
+A native of Minnesota, I previously studied at the University of Minnesota – Twin Cities with a BA magna cum laude with Distinction in Political Science and Global Studies.

 Except where noted, this website is licensed under a Creative Commons Attribution 4.0 International License.
 Views expressed are solely my own, not those of any current, past, or future employer.